 - Soaked beans produce less flatulence.
 Dried beans contain an enzyme called oligosaccharides, which is difficult for a lot of people to digest.
 The body will continue to try to break this enzyme down as it gets further into the digestive system and gas is produced as a byproduct.
 Soaking dried beans (and tossing the soaking liquid) can help remove 75-90% of the oligosaccharides.

 - Soaked beans cook faster.
 Cooking dry beans without soaking takes several hours.
-By soaking the beans first, you can reduce the cooking time to as little as 30 minutes.
+By soaking the beans first, you can reduce the cooking time to as little as 30 minutes, depending on the type of bean.

 - Soaked beans taste better.
 Beans tend to be softer and more evenly cooked when they’re soaked versus cooked straight from dry.

 Step 1: Pick them over.
-Rinse your beans in cool water well and pick out any that are broken, deformed, or discolored.
-This also helps to remove any dust.
+Rinse your beans in cool water in a colander and pick out any that are broken, deformed, or discolored.
+Rinsing also helps to remove any dust, dirt, and debris.

 Step 2 (optional): Soak the beans.
 Follow your preferred method of soaking below, if desired.
 Be sure to discard the soaking liquid and rinse the beans with fresh water thoroughly before cooking.

-Step 3: Cook the beans.
-Place the beans in a large pot, add 1 tsp of salt and cold water.
-Generally speaking, you need 1 quart of water for every 1 cup of beans.
+Step 3: Place the soaked or unsoaked beans in a large pot, add 1 teaspoon of salt (if using) and cold water.
+Generally speaking, you need 1 quart of water for every 1 cup of dry beans.

-- For partially-cooked beans, this will take anywhere from 45-90 minutes.
+- How to cook beans: partially cooked.
+Partially cooked beans are still fairly firm but are cooked enough that you can split them in half with a spoon.
+This will take anywhere from 45-90 minutes.
 (This is ideal in situations when the beans will be cooked again – like in soups or stews.)

-- For fully-cooked beans, this will take anywhere from 45 minutes to 2 hours of cooking time.
-(The beans are tender, so this is ideal when you need soft beans immediately, in dishes like Hummus or Refried Beans.)
+- How to cook beans: fully cooked.
+Fully cooked beans are softer and more tender.
+This will take anywhere from 45 minutes to 2 hours of cooking time.
+(This is ideal when you need soft beans immediately, in dishes like Hummus or Greek Quinoa Salad.)

-Follow steps 1-2 above, but place the beans in a crock pot instead of in a large pot on the stove.
-Allow the beans to cook for 5-6 hours on LOW or 3-4 hours on HIGH.
+Follow steps 1-2 above but place the beans in a crock pot instead of in a large pot on the stove.
+Allow the dry beans to cook for 5-6 hours on LOW or 3-4 hours on HIGH.
 For step-by-step details, follow this Slow Cooker Beans tutorial.

-Follow step 1 above, but place the beans in the pressure cooker instead of a large pot on the stove.
+Follow step 1 above and then place the dried beans in the pressure cooker instead of a large pot on the stove.
 Press the “manual” or “pressure cook” button so that it’s set to high pressure and adjust the timer to 25-40 minutes, depending on the type of bean.
 For step-by-step details, follow this Instant Pot Beans tutorial.

-There’s no right or wrong way to soak beans, so I’ll share my methods for soaking beans.
+There’s no right or wrong way to soak beans, so I’ll share my two methods for soaking dry beans.
 (If beans tend to make you gassy, you’ll want the long soak method.)

 - Rinse your beans well and pick out any that are broken, deformed, or discolored.